Tips & Best Practices

 • Use bold, simple shapes

-• Stick to 1-2 colors
+• Stick to 1-2 colours

 • Focus on recognition over detail